-Note Auditing must be enabled to use audit log reports.
+Note Auditing must be enabled to use audit log reports in SharePoint Server 2013.
+By default, auditing is enabled in SharePoint Online.
 Find more information about enabling auditing in Configure audit settings for a site collection.

 In this article

 Events available for audit log reports

 The following events are available for audit log reports to help you determine who is taking what actions with the content of a site collection:

 - Opened and downloaded documents, viewed items in lists, or viewed item properties (This event is not available for SharePoint Online sites)

 - Items that have been moved and copied to other location in the site collection